iceddante/DatabaseObfuscator/README.md

 }
 ~~~~

-**fakerStrategy** allows use to specify any faker data generation path.
+**fakerStrategy** allows user to specify any faker data generation path.
 Currently faker methods that take input parameters are not supported but it would probably be simple to support a syntax like "address.streetAddress$true".
+See <https://github.com/DiUS/java-faker> for all available functions

 **strategy** will refer to an internal enumeration that can be expanded to include different datapoints